dirkjanm/firefox-send-to-xbmc/README.md

-# Send to XBMC/Kodi Firefox plugin
+# Based on Send to XBMC/Kodi Firefox plugin
 https://addons.mozilla.org/en-US/firefox/addon/send-to-xbmc/

 ## About
 Sends YouTube videos, video and music links to Kodi for playback.
-Adds a right click menu for links pointing to YouTube and audio/video files for direct playback on your TV with Kodi.
+Adds a right click menu for links pointing to YouTube and audio/video files for direct playback on your TV with Kodi or VLC.
-Works with XBMC Eden and later, as well as with Kodi Helix and newer.
+Works with XBMC Eden and later, as well as with Kodi Helix and newer and VLC.

 Version 2.0 of the plugin was made open source and placed on GitHub.
 This version rewrote the whole server management part of the plugin, adding support for multiple servers and adding the basics for a lot of extra features